azagniotov/stubby4j/README.md

 ##### Using vanilla regular expressions

-Consider the following example of stubbed `request`:
+Consider the following examples of stubbed `request` that have XML regex snippets under `post`:

 ```yaml
 - description: rule_1